sanjay-arya/jsinterview/readme.md

 ## Brief

 Hey there!
 Thank you for taking the time to work on this exercise as part of the interview process.
 Relax and enjoy this exercise.
 When you do, you will be at your best.
-Have a cup of coffee and come back here if you need.
+If you are not in your best condition right now, have a coffee, then come back for this.

 To assure you, not completing this exercise doesn’t mean you are not a good fit for us.
 Being part of a team takes more than just competence.
 Character, chemistry, and culture fit are equally important to us.

 Without further ado, let’s jump into the fun part!

-To give you an overview, you are to work on these tasks:
+To give you an overview, you will be working on these tasks:

 1. Create a backend with a set of RESTful API.
 (Node.js, Express, Sequelize with sqlite)
 2. Create a frontend that consumes it.
 (React)